exterior street sign

 osheasirishpub.ca

 Shelves filled with books and Guinness memorabilia line the walls at this Regina pub.
 It’s a party every Friday night, with live music on the menu.
-For St. Patrick’s Day, get ready for Irish dancing and pipers.
+This year also marks their 25th anniversary, so get ready for a St. Patrick’s Day celebration that’s double the fun.
+The lineup includes performances from The Pile, Dustin Ritter and Irish dancers, with new merchandise and giveaways leading up to the big day.

 1947 Scarth St, Regina